-Note: Pittsburgh Toy Lending Library’s play space is currently closed due to COVID-19.
+Note: Pittsburgh Toy Lending Library’s play space is currently only open to members at pre-booked times.
 Toy lending is available with specific lending hours.

 - Location: 5401 Centre Ave, Pittsburgh, PA 15232.
 PTLL is located in the basement of a church, and there is ample free parking outside.

 - Hours of Operation: Open Mon-Sat at 9:30am.
 Hours vary daily.

 - Cost: First visit is free and open play is $5 from your 2nd visit on.
 (Max is $10 per family.
 Children under 1 and parents are free.)

 - Additional Information: The Pittsburgh Toy Lending Library is run on a volunteer basis.
 Memberships are available at a discounted rate for parents who volunteer.

 - Website: http://pghtoys.org

 Kidzville, just like it sounds, is an entire village set up for kids to engage in pretend play.
 The various shops and buildings include a market, a restaurant, a library, a workshop and even a bank where kids can learn how to count and use money.
 There are a variety of toys and interactive play things set up in each of the separate buildings for kids to learn about functioning as a community and what each of the businesses do.